njsdias/njsdias/README.md

 - Tensorflow,
 - Pytorch (Pyro).

-I hope you can find in my repository something usefull for you.
+I hope you can find something usefull for you in my repository.

 If you have any addtional question reach me in